 An illness or a period of unemployment can cause student debt balances to grow out of control.

 Borrowers asking for help are most commonly offered a deferment or a forbearance.
 For many borrowers, this is a mistake as a deferment merely delays payment and allows the balance to grow.

-While the deferment/forbearance route may help some people facing a temporary hardship, longer term difficulties will require a different option.
-Fortunately, some private lenders have shown a willingness to lower interest rates for 6 months to a year in order to help borrowers regain control of their debt.
-The best known program of this nature is the Navient Rate Reduction Program.
+While the deferment/forbearance route may help some people facing a temporary hardship, longer-term difficulties will require a different option.
+Fortunately, some private lenders have shown a willingness to lower interest rates for six months to a year to help borrowers regain control of their debt.
+The best-known program of this nature is the Navient Rate Reduction Program.
 Not all Navient employees are aware of the program or able to enroll borrowers, but by asking to be transferred to someone with Rate Reduction Program authority, borrowers can potentially get signed up.